Jeremii808/Surfbait/README.md

 # Surfbait

-For the AlgoExpert software engineering project contest, I create a mobile app that shows the surf forecast for Honoli’i and Hapuna Beach on the Big Island of Hawaii.
+For the AlgoExpert software engineering project contest, I created a mobile app that shows the surf forecast for Honoli’i and Hapuna Beach on the Big Island of Hawaii.

 The app is called Surfbait.